mablake90/mablake90.github.io/content/authors/anthony/_index.md

 # You can add any additional params you want to use later
 # email: "alice@example.edu"
 ---
-Anthony was a PhD student in the group 2021-2025.
+Anthony was a PhD student in the group between 2021-2025.
 During that time he worked on a range of projects at the intersection of quantum information theory, many-body physics, and holography.